windijs/windijs/docs/customization/theme.md

 See the [theme configuration reference](#config-reference) or the [default theme config](https://github.com/windijs/windijs/tree/main/packages/config) for a complete list of theme options.

 ::: tip
-If you have experience with windicss/tailwindcss, we suggest you pay attention to the differences, the way how configuration works in windijs is completely different, for more info please refer to [this post](/posts/how-windijs-works#config-and-plugin).
+If you have experience with windicss/tailwindcss, you should pay attention to the differences, the way how configuration works in windijs is completely different, for more info please refer to [this post](/posts/how-windijs-works#config-and-plugin).
 :::

 ### Screens